target/emoji_manager/docs/Installation.md

 - Install to the Grid organization.
 You can do this from the https://api.slack.com/apps page for Emoji Manager
 - Install to the workspace.
 You can do this from the Enterprise Grid Management page (https://app.slack.com/manage/[TEAMID]/integrations/installed) and select the workspace to install in.
 Because of how `@Emoji Manager` works, only install into a single workspace

 Once installed, create a public channel for voting, we suggest `#emoji-management`.
 Additionally, create a private channel for the emoji admins to receive notifications in, we suggest `#emoji-admins`.
-Add invite `@Emoji Manager` to both channels.
+Invite `@Emoji Manager` to both channels.

 ## Application Configuration